-I find it ironic that the Real Academia Española defines the word birria as a person or thing of little value or importance.
-In Mexico birria is one of the most important traditional dishes that dates back to the colonial era.
+It is ironic that the Real Academia Española defines the word birria as a person or thing of little value or importance.
+In Mexico, birria is one of the most important traditional dishes that dates back to the colonial era.
 Guadalajara is regarded as having a particularly good birria and constantly fights with Aguascalientes for the title of best birria in Mexico.

-Birria is always served with a sauce made out of tomatoes, chiles and the roasting juices.
+Birria is always served with a broth or consomme made out of tomatoes, chiles, and the roasting juices.
 Most orders of birria are served in a bowl as soup while tacos are splashed with some of the broth.
 Typically you will order the cuts of meat that you like or ask for a mixed plate.